SaadRana17/4-Wheel-Differential-Drive-Robot/README.md

 # 4 Wheel Differential Drive Robot in ROS2 foxy.
-All files including Xacro, Gazebo & Launch file is in repo.
+All files including Xacro, Gazebo & Launch are in repo.

 Create ws_mobile directory
 ```